Quote This Woman+

 QW+ is also on the look out for volunteers who can help with lobbying, advocacy and database improvement.
 As a start-up that’s essentially a one-woman band, volunteers will be the difference between whether QW+ succeeds or fails in the future.
 If you have some spare time and want to help us out, feel free to contact us.

 Lastly, the more people who know and use Quote This Woman+, the better our chance of acheiving our ultimate goal of a truly representative media.
-Follow us on our social media links below, and spread the word.
+Follow us on our social media links below, sign up for our community newsletter, and spread the word.

 Join the Quote This Woman+ movement